- After Diagnosis: A Guide for Patients and Families

 - Express your feelings.
 Some people find that giving some kind of outlet to their feelings helps.
 Many people feel that expressing sadness, fear, or anger is a sign of weakness.
 In fact, the opposite is often true.
 It’s much harder to express powerful emotions than it is to try to hide them.
-Hiding your feelings can also make it tougher to find a positive way to deal with them.
-There are many ways to express your feelings other than talking.
+Hiding your feelings can also make it harder to find good ways to deal with them.
+There are many ways to express your feelings.
 Find one that fits you.
-You might try to talk with trusted friends or relatives, keep a private journal, or even express your feelings through music, painting, or drawing.
+You might try to talk with trusted friends or relatives, or keep a private journal.
+Some people express their feelings through music, painting, or drawing.

 - Take care of yourself.
 Take time to do something you enjoy every day.
-Prepare your favorite meal, spend time with a caring friend or loved one, watch a movie, meditate, listen to your favorite music, or do whatever you find most enjoyable.
+Cook your favorite meal, spend time with a friend or loved one, watch a movie, meditate, listen to your favorite music, or do something else you really enjoy.

 - Exercise.
 If you feel up to it, and your doctor agrees that it’s OK, start a mild exercise program such as walking, yoga, swimming, or stretching.
 Exercise can help you feel better.

 - Reach out to others.
 There may be times when finding strength is hard and things feel overwhelming.
 It’s very hard for any one person to handle having cancer all alone.
-Try to widen your circle of resources by reaching out to friends, family, or support organizations.
-These people can help you not feel alone on this journey.
-They will be there to share your fears, hopes, and triumphs every step of the way.
+Try to widen your circle by reaching out to friends, family, or support organizations.
+These people can help you feel less alone.
+They’ll be there to share your fears, hopes, and triumphs every step of the way.